poe-platform/poe-protocol/docs/catbot.md

   default, but if the message contains "plain" he responds in plain text.
 If the message contains "markdown", he gets excited and sends a message demonstrating his knowledge of markdown.
+- If you give Altai scratches (by sending a message containing "scratch"), he gets so excited that he forgets how the Poe protocol works, and sends back an event with type "purr".
+(Since this is not allowed by the protocol, it will trigger a call to the `report_error` endpoint from the Poe server.)
 - Otherwise, he sleeps.
 He responds with "zzz".

 In the examples in this repo, we will implement the Catbot SCM.